rust-lang/rfcs/0000-virtual-2.md

 This means that the impl does not need to provide all methods required by the trait.
 The point of this is to provide default implementations of some trait methods and allow the rest to be provided by a child data type.
-To prevent calls to 'pure virtual methods', only abstract concrete data may have abstract implementations.
+To prevent calls to 'pure virtual methods', only concrete data which cannot be instantiated may have abstract implementations.

 **Open question:** alternative for `abstract`: `virtual`.
 We could also not require a keyword and infer the `abstract`-ness from whether or not all methods are provided.
-That has the effect of pushing errors from the impl to where we try to use the concrete type as a trait.
+That has the effect of pushing errors from the impl to trait mathcing.
 But it does mean less annotation.

-We introduce an attribute for traits: `closed`.
+We introduce an attribute for traits and concrete types: `closed`.
 Any trait may be marked as closed and this means that it may only have impls in the same crate as it is declared.
+Furthermore, only concrete types in that crate and marked as `closed` may implement a closed trait.
 In turn that means that trait objects for closed traits may be optimised as thin pointers.
 Other than that, there is nothing special about inheritance or impls for closed traits.

-Any concrete data type which implements a closed trait has a vtable pointer as a first field in its memory layout (note that nested structs/enums would have such a field in any case, other data structures would get an extra field).
-Since closed traits can only have impls in the same crate, the compiler can always know if a data structure needs a vtable field or not.
+Any closed concrete data type has a vtable pointer as a first field in its memory layout (note that nested structs/enums would have such a field in any case, other data structures would get an extra field).
 The vtable is only used for methods dispatch on trait objects, as we do today.

 There is a bit of an edge case for enums here.
 Enum variants have a tag in their representation to identify the variant.
 We could re-purpose this slot as a vtable pointer to allow nested enums to implement closed traits without adding an extra word to their representation.
 However, that would preclude any of the other optimisations we do for enums.
-I would suggest that if an enum implements no closed traits, it gets a tag or whichever optimised version of that it would usualy get.
-If it does implement a closed trait, then it gets a vtable pointer in all cases.
+I would suggest that if an enum is marked closed, then it gets a vtable pointer in all cases, i.e., is not eligable for the other enum optimisations.
+We might be able to make this less strict in the future.

 A trait object for a closed trait is always a thin pointer.
-If an object has a vtable pointer for thin objects, but is coerced to a non-closed trait object, it is still represented as a fat object.
+If an closed concrete data type value is coerced to a non-closed trait object, it is represented as a fat object.

 ## Subtyping and coercion

 Nothing in this RFC introduces subtyping.

-Inner enum values can implicitly coerce to outer enum values as can enum pointer values.
+Inner sized variant values can implicitly coerce to outer variant values as can sized pointer values.

-Inner struct pointer values can implicitly coerce to outer struct pointer values.
-Note that there is no coercion between struct values.
-Since all but leaf structs are unsized, they may not be dereferenced.
+Inner unsized pointer values can implicitly coerce to outer variant pointer values.
+Note that there is no coercion between unsized values.
+Unsized variant pointers may not be dereferenced.
 Thus we are immune to the object slicing problem from C++.
-Mutable references cannot be upcast (coerced) in this way since it would be unsafe (once the scope of the 'super-type' borrow expires, the 'sub-type' reference can be accessed again and the pointee may have changed type).
+Sized mutable references cannot be upcast (coerced) in this way since it would be unsafe (once the scope of the 'super-type' borrow expires, the 'sub-type' reference can be accessed again and the pointee may have changed type).
 Coercion of mutable `Box` pointers is allowed.

-**Open question: We could choose to force explicit coercions.
-It would make sense for the behaviour to match sub-traits, whatever we decide for that.

 Via the DST rules, it should fall out that these coercions work for smart pointers as well as `&` and `Box` pointers.